A decreased appetite is when your desire to eat is reduced. The medical term for a loss of appetite is anorexia.

-Encourage the person to seek medical help if their decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.
+Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.

 For loss of appetite caused by taking medications, ask your health care provider about changing the dosage or drug.
-Never stop taking medications without first talking to your health care provider.
+Do not stop taking medications without first talking to your health care provider.

-The health care provider will perform a physical exam and will check the person's height and weight.
+The health care provider will perform a physical exam and will check your height and weight.

 In cases of severe malnutrition, nutrients are given through a vein (intravenously).
 This may require a hospital stay.